twbs/bootstrap/README.md

 ## Compiling CSS and JavaScript

-Bootstrap includes a makefile with convenient methods for working with the framework.
-Before getting started, be sure to install the necessary local dependencies:
+Bootstrap includes a [makefile](Makefile) with convenient methods for working with the framework.
+Before getting started, be sure to install [the necessary local dependencies](package.json):

 ```
 $ npm install
 ```

-Once installed, you'll be able to run the various make commands provided:
+When completed, you'll be able to run the various make commands provided:

 #### build - `make`
 Runs the recess compiler to rebuild the `/less` files and compiles the docs.
 Requires recess and uglify-js.